+ What is H2USA?

 Both fuel cells and batteries provide electricity through chemical reactions.
 Using stored chemical reactants, a battery needs to be recharged or replaced when the reactants are depleted.
 In fuel cells, the reactants (hydrogen and oxygen) are stored externally (hydrogen on board the vehicle and oxygen in the atmosphere).
 As long as the fuel cell has a fuel supply and an oxygen supply, a fuel cell will produce electricity.

-Hyundai has begun producing a FCV SUVs, the Tucson/Model ix35, for lease in Southern California starting in spring 2014.
-Toyota has also announced plans to start sales of their FCV in 2015.
-Nissan, Renault, Daimler and Ford are jointly developing a common fuel cell system to produce an affordable, mass-market FCV as early as 2017.
+Hyundai released its first FCV SUV, the Tucson/Model ix35, for lease in Southern California in spring 2014, and began selling its NEXO SUV in 2018.
+Toyota released its Mirai FCV in California in 2017, and Honda began leasing its Clarity Fuel Cell in 2019.
 General Motors and Honda are sharing expertise and business strategies to develop a next generation fuel cell system and hydrogen storage technologies for the 2020 timeframe.
 BMW and Toyota have joint long-term strategic agreements to develop fuel cell stacks, systems, hydrogen tanks, motors, and batteries, with the goal of commercialization by 2020.

 Because hydrogen is an energy carrier, it is not consumed; it is only used.
 For example, hydrogen can be produced by splitting water (H2O) into two atoms of hydrogen and one atom of oxygen.
 The oxygen produced in this reaction is released into the atmosphere and the hydrogen is stored in a tank.
 This stored hydrogen can then be used to fill up a FCV.
 When the FCV is in operation, its fuel cell takes the hydrogen stored on board, as well as oxygen from the atmosphere, and produces electric power (to power the vehicle’s electric motors), water and heat.
 None of the oxygen, hydrogen and water is consumed in this process.
 The same amount of hydrogen, oxygen and water exist at the end of the process as at the beginning.